-Two-day Compliance seminars for Federal and California Environmental Regulations
+Two-day Compliance seminars for Federal and/or California Environmental Regulations at your facility

 California is well known for its stringent and "pioneering" approach in its environmental regulations.
 The state also has its own unique law in regulating toxic chemicals - Prop 65.
 This 2-day course is designed to provide you with insights and PRACTICAL approaches in complying with both Federal and California regulations.